A table saw is one of the most effective and accurate tools you can have in your workshop for a rip cut. But can you really rip 2x 4 on a table saw?

 Focus your attention on the rip fence and making sure that the wood piece is pressed against the rip fence.
 A beginner's mistake is to look at the blade instead of the rip fence.

-The most important tip that I can give you is to use a pushblock like gripper while making a cut using a table saw.
+The most important tip that I can give you is to use a pushblock while making a cut using a table saw.

 If you found this post useful, please pin the photo below to your woodworking tips/ideas board.

 Take a look at these cool DIY projects you can build on a budget,

 A lot of new woodworkers have this question- Can you plane an end-grain cutting board?
 Read my answer to this question here- Should you plane an end-grain cutting board?